 Starting with the Data I could get about the Mass public transit, Janmarg BRTS has 109 Routes and 144 Stations.
 Routes are a list of Station Ids where a Bus runs from the First station to the Last.
 The return journey of Bus from that Last station to First is again another Route.
 All Stations have an id, name, and geo-coordinates.

 I pre-processed this Data by listing all Adjacent Junctions for every Station where a Transfer of Route is possible.
-Any Station on 2 or more Routes are considered as a Junction.
-All Junctions on same route of a Station are their Adjacent Junctions.
+Any Station on 2 or more Routes is considered as a Junction.
+All Junctions on the same route of a Station are their Adjacent Junctions.

 To discuss this Algorithm, consider the above Route Map.
-Buses run in direction shown by arrow in all 4 Routes while there are 20 stations distributed in 4 routes.
+Buses run in the direction shown by the arrows in all 4 Routes while there are 20 stations distributed in 4 routes.
 We’ll try to find Route from Station S to all three Stations D.

 S to D1